// Blog / inspector

 .knowledge/inspector/index.html

-- Visual trust review
+- Visual confidence review

 - Editing source files